carissalow/rapids/docs/features/extracted.rst

 - ``READABLE_DATETIME`` - Configuration to convert UNIX timestamps into readbale date time strings.

     - ``FIXED_TIMEZONE``.
 See ``TIMEZONE`` above.
 This assumes that all data of all participants was collected within one time zone.
-    - Support for multiple time zones for each participant coming soon.
+    - Support for multiple time zones for each participant coming soon based on the ``timezone`` table collected by Aware.

 .. _phone-valid-sensed-days: